nauarchus/src_data/README.md

 # src_data
-funnels data from document-level repositories into a shared data library
+funnels data from document-level repositories into a shared data library for release and api tarball generation

 For document-level README.md and LICENSE.md information, see the respective repositories:
 - https://github.com/nauarchus/Evangelium_Petri